-Adelaide’s biggest new playground is now open at Stradbroke Road picnic area, in Morialta Conservation Park, just 10km from the city.
+Adelaide’s biggest playground at Stradbroke Road picnic area, in Morialta Conservation Park, just 10km from the city.
 There are five play areas to explore: Frog Island, Eagle’s Perch, Great Snake, Bird Nests, climbing boulders, paths and climbing trees.

 For more than 100 years Morialta Conservation Park has been a favourite escape for Adelaide families.
 The playspace is set to inspire a new generation of park visitors with a focus on natural materials and experiences to challenge a range of ages.
 Climb giant nests at different heights at the Birds Nest area, discover an Aboriginal fire pit at Frog Island, find the secret tunnel at Great Snake and reach the peak at Eagle’s Perch.